data-and-design/data-and-design.github.io/recruiting.md

 - are excited to contribute to and shape the shared research trajectory of the group
 - want to build interdisciplinary skills across engineering, design, social sciences, and the humanities
 - can help create a welcoming and inclusive research group culture
-- have the potential to grow into leaders in our group, the department, and our research communities
+- have the potential to grow into leaders in our group, the department, and our wider research communities

 I'm committed to building a group where people are able to bring diverse lived experiences, interests, and disciplinary perspectives in conversation together.